thacherT1D/webdevstuff/Server_Side_JS_with_Node/Group_CRUD_Project.desc.md

     * Use a feature-branch workflow for your user stories
     * Squash commits and issue pull requests rather merging directly to master

-Your API should:
+Your App should:

-* API
+* App
-    * Must have atleast 2 API integrations
     * Use express.js
-    * Have routes for create, read, update, and delete operations on multiple routes
+    * Hanlde create, read, update, and delete operations on multiple related models
-    * Be designed according to RESTful principles
-    * CRUD data from/to a relational database using SQL or an ORM
+    * CRUD data from/to a relational database using SQL, Knex, or an ORM
 * Auth
     * Support functionality for three role types:
         * A non-logged in user
         * A logged-in user with limited permissions
         * A logged-in superuser
-    * Support login via a social network
     * Passwords should be hashed
-    * Use signed Cookies
 * Database
-    * Use PostGres
+    * Use Postgres
     * Be normalized to 3rd Normal Form
     * Be seeded with data
-    * Have a separate user for the application
 * Workflow
     * Use a feature-branch workflow for your user stories
-    * Use an automated tool (such as Gulp) to build, deploy, and test your project
     * Document dependencies in a `package.json` file
     * Squash commits and issue pull requests rather merging directly to master

-Note that you will end up with 3 deployments- your client-side web app, your API, and your database.
-The code for these should also be stored in 3 separate repositories.

 <a id="video"></a>